swiss-seismological-service/scrtdd/README.md

 * evNumber.NET.STATION.phaseTime.theoretical.mseed  (e.g. ev267.CH.SFRU.Pt.theoretical.mseed) - event 267 theoretical P phase on CH.SFRU station
 * evNumber.NET.STATION.phaseTime.snr-rejected.mseed (e.g. ev9.XY.VET02.S.snr-rejected.mseed)  - event 9 S phase not used in cross-correlation due to the configured signal to noise ratio threshold

-The logs tell us the details of the cross-correlation, so that we can see what waveform was cross-correlated with which others e.g.
+Also, scrtdd logs tell us the details of the cross-correlation, so that we can see what waveform was cross-correlated with which others and then inspect the corresponding waveform miniseed files e.g.:

 ```
 12:21:52 [info] xcorr: event   267 sta   CH LKBD2 dist 19.78 [km] - 3 P phases, mean coeff 0.71 lag 0.13 (events: 1 78 265 )